MSN Program Admissions Requirements

-Applicants for the online Master of Science in Nursing Program must meet the following admissions requirements:
+Applicants for the Master of Science in Nursing Program (All tracks) must meet the following admissions requirements:

 - Have a minimum of a Bachelor of Science degree in Nursing or closely related field from an accredited institution recognized by the United States Department of Education for admission to the MSN curriculum.
 Students with a Bachelor of Science degree in a field other than Nursing will be required to verify course work or experience in undergraduate research, leadership/management, and public/community health.
 If course work is required, the student may be admitted to the program, but must complete the additional course requirements before starting the MSN core courses.

 - Submit the required official Bachelor’s degree transcript from institutions recognized prior to the end of add/drop period of the first term.
 Nurses who have received a bachelor's degree from a U.S. institution in another discipline are eligible to apply.

 - An undergraduate cumulative grade-point average of 3.0 or higher is required.
 Applicants with an undergraduate cumulative grade point average (CGPA) of 2.7 to 2.99 may be considered for admission on probation, but must achieve a B (3.0) or better in the first 9 credits in the program to be removed from probation.